ausdfrost/data_anonymization_for_crisis_response/README.md

 A project by Aussie Frost.

 ## Overview
-I am using spaCy natural language processing and various data manipulation methods to anonymize crisis case narratives given by [CAHOOTS](https://whitebirdclinic.org/cahoots/), a local crisis response organization in Eugene, OR..
+I am using spaCy natural language processing and various data manipulation methods to anonymize crisis case narratives given by [CAHOOTS](https://whitebirdclinic.org/cahoots/), a local crisis response organization in Eugene, Oregon.

 ## File structure
 A quick overview on the files in this repository.